1. And out over the ocean

 But night, the reserved, the reticent, gives more than it takes.

-“As One Put Drunk into the Packet-Boat”
+“As One Put Drunk into the Packet-Boat”13.

 “It . . . seemed perfectly natural that the subject of my remarks would be myself, or my poetry, since they — we — are what is getting honored here, though normally I go to extreme lengths not to talk about either of us, because I don’t really know that much about us.”
-Ashbery, accepting the Robert Frost Medal in 1995.
+Ashbery, accepting the Robert Frost Medal in 1995.14.
+The time of day or the density of the light

 Adhering to the face keeps it